5 recommended OTC drugs

 Frequently asked

-Brittle nails — from what?
+Brittle nails — what causes them?

 Does biotin really help?